 The Balikbayan Program as instituted by Republic Act 6768 (amended by Republic Act 9174) was launched by the Philippine Government to attract and encourage overseas Filipinos to come and visit their motherland.
 This is in recognition of their contribution to the economy of the country through the foreign exchange inflow and revenues that they generate.

-- A Filipino citizen who has been continuously out of the Philippines for a period of at least one (1) year from the date of last departure and their families
+- A Filipino citizen who has been continuously out of the Philippines for a period of at least one (1) year

 - A Filipino overseas worker